DennisFederico/cfk-sandbox/tls-noauth/README.md

 This exercise has a similar result to [notls-noauth](../notls-noauth/), but we will be encrypting comminication using TLS, and leveraging CFK to auto generate the required certificates of each service.

-For each Resource in the deploying manifest [`cp-platform.yaml`](cp-platform.yaml), not the TLS entries
+For each Resource in the deploying manifest [`cp-platform.yaml`](cp-platform.yaml), note the TLS entries

 ```yaml
 tls: